kaixu1026/myworkspace/README.md

 myworkspace
 ===========
-This is my git sample.
+This is Kai Xu's personal workspace in git
-This is my 2nd modification.
-This is the 3rd modification.
-This is my local updates.